hendrikmitk/hendrikharlichs/src/lib/posts/2023-04-26-hello-world.md

 Today, I believe that every person in tech – regardless of their career level and knowledge – is gaining experiences along the way that are worth sharing.

 I am looking forward to share my experiences on this blog and ramble on technologies that I enjoy.

-The first regular blog post will probably be about the making of this project, the considerations involved, and what I learned during the implementation.